NowCPA — Chartered Professional Accountants

 ReportingFlexible, customizable reporting tools that appeal to data-focused users.Solid reporting options with limited customization.

-PayrollRequires third-party applications.Includes a built-in payroll module, but can also accommodate connection to third-party applications.
+PayrollRequires third-party applications.Includes a built-in payroll module, but can also accommodate third-party connections.

-Flexibility and ControlsRestricts certain entries to minimize user errors, offering a clean experience for standard accounting.Allows greater control and advanced entries such as multiple payable accounts and clearing accounts.
+Flexibility and ControlsRestricts certain entries to minimize user errors.Allows greater control and advanced entries such as multiple payable accounts and clearing accounts.

 How to Pick the Best Fit